PDAL/PDAL/doc/stages/readers.copc.rst

   Units match that of the data.
 [Default: no resolution limit]

 header
   HTTP headers to forward for remote endpoints.
 Specify as a JSON object of key/value string pairs.

 query
   HTTP query parameters to forward for remote endpoints.
 Specify as a JSON object of key/value string pairs.

+las
+  Read LAS VLRs and import as metadata.
+[Default: false]

 fix_dims
   Make invalid dimension names valid by converting disallowed characters to '_'.
 Only applies to names specified in an extra-bytes VLR.
 [Default: true]